Light Nuclei Production in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5-200 GeV from JAM model: JAM MODEL

 \section{JAM MODEL}

 In relativistic heavy-ion collisions, the whole process from first $NN$ collision stage to the final state interaction among produced particles is very complicated and involves a lot of dynamic evolution.
 To explore these evolutionary processes, many microscopic hadronic transport models are used to simulate the relativistic heavy-ion collisions, such as RQMD~\cite{Sorge:1995dp, Sorge:1997nv}, UrQMD~\cite{Bass:1998ca, Bleicher:1999xi}, ARC~\cite{Kahana:1997aq}, ART~\cite{Li:1997pu} and AMPT~\cite{Lin:2004en}.
-JAM model~\cite{Nara:1999dz,Nara:2016phs} (Jet AA Microscopic Transportation Model) has been developed based on the resonance and string degrees of freedom.
-To describe nuclear collisions from low to high energy, in the JAM model, particles are produced via resonance or excitation of strings and their decay.
-In our analysis, the formation of light nucleus are taken into account.
-In the phase space, if the distance ($\Delta R$) and momentum ($\Delta P$)~\cite{Sombun:2018yqh} between two nucleons are both less than the given values ($R_{0}$, $P_{0}$)~\cite{Nara:2015ivd}, they are considered to be a nuclear cluster.
-In our study, we set the coalescence conditions $R_{0} = 3.0$ fm and $P_{0} = 0.3$ GeV/c.
+JAM model~\cite{Nara:2019crj}(Jet AA Microscopic Transportation Model) has been developed based on the resonance and string degrees of freedom.
+In JAM model, particles are produced via resonance or excitation of strings and their decays.
+Hadrons and their excited states have explicit space and time evolution trajectories by the cascade method.
+Inelastic hadron-hadron collisions are modeled with resonance at low energy, string picture at intermediate energy and hard parton-parton scattering at high energy.
+The nuclear mean-field is implemented based on the simplified version of the relativistic quantum molecular dynamics (RQMD) approach.
+It is a skyrme-type density dependent and Lorentzian-type momentum dependent scalar mean-field potential~\cite{Isse:2005nk}.
+More details can be found in Refs.~\cite{Nara:1999dz, Nara:2016phs,Nara:2017qcg}.
+In this work, we focus on the production of light nuclei in Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5--200 GeV.
+The JAM model doesn't directly generate the light nuclei from the model itself.
+Instead, the light nuclei is produced with an afterburner code via coalescence of nucleons with the phase space obtained from the JAM model.
+The coalescence conditions are controlled by two parameters, which are the relative distance ($\Delta \mathrm{R}$) and relative momentum ($\Delta \mathrm{P}$)~\cite{Sombun:2018yqh} in the two-body center-of-mass frame.
+For coalescence process, if the relative distance and momentum of any two nucleons in a light nuclei are less than the given parameters ($\mathrm{R}_{0}$, $\mathrm{P}_{0}$)~\cite{Li:2016mqd, Nara:2015ivd}, the light nuclei is considered to be formed.
+Based on the charge rms radius of wave function for deuteron and triton~\cite{Bellini:2018epz}, we fixed the coalescence parameters of deuteron and triton $\Delta \mathrm{R}$ = 4 and 3.4 $fm$, respectively.
+The $\Delta \mathrm{P}$ of deuteron and triton are chosen to be the same values $\Delta \mathrm{P}$ = 0.3 GeV/c, with which the STAR measured light nuclei yield ratio {\yr} in central Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = 200 GeV can be reproduced.